The Green New Deal has come, believe it or not, to the state of Texas. How’s it working out so far?

 Well, the good news is all that alternative energy seems to have had a remarkable effect on the climate.
 Sunday night, parts of Texas got the temperatures that we typically see in Alaska.
 In fact, they were the same as they were in Alaska.
 So global warming is no longer a pressing concern in Houston.

-The bad news is, they don’t have electricity.
+The bad news is, they don’t have electricity and many are still waiting a response from their business electricity supplier .
 The windmills froze, so the power grid failed.
 Millions of Texans woke up Monday morning having to boil their water because with no electricity, it couldn’t be purified.

 Read more at Fox News